 1997:IBM's chess-playing computer Deep Blue defeated Garry Kasparov in the last game of a six-game match to claim a 3.5–2.5 victory (it won two games and had three draws); it marked the first time a current world champion had lost a match to a computer under tournament conditions.
 [Sort fact from fiction in our quiz about chess.]

-Newsletter for Monday 28 June.
-Click to open this Newsletter in your browser TODAY IN SCIENCE HISTORY NEWSLETTER • 28 JUNE Feature for Today On 28 Jun 1923, Herman M. Biggs died, an American physician who was New York City’s Public Hea…Read More
+Newsletter for Wednesday 20 May.
+Click to open this Newsletter in your browser TODAY IN SCIENCE HISTORY NEWSLETTER • 20 MAY Feature for Today On 20 May 1537, Hieronymus Fabricius was born, an outstanding Renaissance anatomist who helped found …Read More

 0 comments: